ChangelogBook a demoSign up

 While these changes can have positive impacts on long-term data quality, each change increases the complexity of the migration and should be evaluated for return on the increased implementation time.

-For most organizations, we strongly recommend a simple migration.
+For most organizations, start with a simple migration.
 Minimizing changes increases the likelihood of timely completion and cuts down on the roadblocks that can develop through substantial changes in the data model.

 If data quality is a significant issue, a migration to Hightouch Events can be a good occasion to build for long-term data quality and usability.